lionel-rowe/zizibuwang/static/media/instructions.a11b8b69.md

 When searching for pinyin:

--   Use “v” to represent ü.
+-   Use “v” to represent ü: lv → lü.
--   Leave a space between each syllable.
+-   Use an apostrophe (') to separate syllables beggining with a vowel: gao'ang.
+-   Fuzzy pinyin settings (such as zh ⇄ j) can be changed on the [Settings](./settings) page.
 -   Tones are ignored in basic search mode.
--   Fuzzy pinyin settings (such as zh ⇄ j) can be changed on the [Settings](./settings) page.

 ## Advanced Search